6 Mistakes You’re Making With Your Landing Pages

 Landing pages represent the tipping point for affiliate marketers.
 When a potential customer reaches a landing page, he is either going to go all the way or click away.
 After arriving on a page, it takes a customer about 5 seconds to make the decision.
 If your data shows more abandonments than conversions, you might be making these deadly landing page mistakes.

+It’s a Hot Mess.
 Consistency across all platforms is key.
 When people click on an ad or a link that leads them to a landing page, they expect to find the same products and quality that initially nudged them to check it out.
-Different pricing information, dramatically different product images, or content that isn’t relevant to what they are looking for send the subliminal message to shoppers something isn’t right.
+Different pricing information, dramatically different product images, or content that isn’t relevant to what they are looking for sending the subliminal message to shoppers something isn’t right.
 You lose credibility, and you lose a sale.